giulianograziani/FractionalFastFourier/README.md

-# FractionalFastFourier
+# FractionalFastFourierFinance
-Compute the Fractional Fast Fourier transform
+Compute the Fractional Fast Fourier transform in Finance